Would you be driving a Volvo around a Formula One track?

 Be realistic about the above criteria and you will buy a horse who fits into your life as it is right now—not what it might be in five years.
-Your child may not be riding in five years if you get it wrong!
+You may not be riding in five years if you get it wrong!

 So, what is the right horse?

 If you are a beginner rider, you want to get a reliable horse with lots of experience.
 Most of these horses are older, 14+.
 However, you may find the odd horse at a younger age that seems an exception.
 You want a horse that has been ridden by a beginner rider and has proven itself to be sensible.
 Just remember—if a horse seems very quiet and goes kindly with a professional, very experienced rider, chances are it’s the rider who makes the horse look quiet, rather than the horse being quiet!